MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-in-app.md

 # How to integrate notebooks with org app

-This article will show you how to integrate notebooks into an app.
+This article shows you how to integrate notebooks into an app.
 This new integration is designed to enhance your productivity by using Notebook as a rich content carrier and streamline your workflow by providing a seamless experience within [Org app](/power-bi/consumer/org-app-items/org-app-items), making it easier than ever to interact with data insights.

 ## Notebook in Org app